-Children in the 16th Century and 17th Century
+Children in Europe in the 16th Century and 17th Century

 In the early 16th century many boys went to chantry schools.
 Rich men left money in their wills to pay priests to pray for their souls.
 After the religious changes of the 1540s the chantry schools were closed.
 However many rich men founded grammar schools.

-Boys usually went to a kind of nursery school called a 'petty school' first then moved onto grammar school when they were about seven.
+Tudor Boys usually went to a kind of nursery school called a 'petty school' first then moved onto grammar school when they were about seven.
 The school day began at 6 am in summer and 7 am in winter (people went to bed early and got up early in those days).
 Lunch was from 11 am to 1 pm.
-School finished at about 5pm.
-Boys went to school 6 days a week and there were few holidays.
+School finished at about 5 pm.
+Boys went to school 6 days a week and there were a few holidays.

 Discipline in Tudor schools was savage.
 The teacher often had a stick with birch twigs attached to it.
 Boys were hit with the birch twigs on their bare buttocks.

 At about 15 or 16 the brightest boys might go to one of England's two universities, Oxford and Cambridge.

 In the 17th century children from well off families went to a form of infant school called a petty school.
 However only boys went to grammar school.
 Upper-class girls (and sometimes boys) were taught by tutors.
 Middle glass girls might be taught by their mothers.
 Moreover, during the 17th-century boarding schools for girls were founded in many towns.
 In them, girls were taught subjects like writing, music, and needlework.
 (It was considered more important for girls to learn 'accomplishments' than to study academic subjects).